 The delinquent taxes receivable accounts represent the past five years of uncollected tax levies.
 The allowance for uncollectibles is estimated based on delinquent tax collection history.
-All net property taxes and special assessments receivables are offset by unearned revenue in the governmental fund types.

-The 2021 real property taxes and the 2021 special assessments were levied and became receivables in October 2021.
-The semi-annual installments were due in November 2021 and May 2022.
-As of December 1, 2021, and June 1, 2022, uncollected real property taxes and special assessments became delinquent and all uncollected amounts as of June 30, 2022, have been reported as unearned revenue.
+The 2022 real property taxes and the 2022 special assessments were levied and became receivables in October 2022.
+The semi-annual installments were due in November 2022 and May 2023.
+As of December 1, 2022, and June 1, 2023, uncollected real property taxes and special assessments became delinquent and all uncollected amounts as of June 30, 2023, have been reported as deferred inflow of resources.
 Delinquent taxes become a lien on the property on June 1 and after 3 years the County may exercise the lien and take title to the property.
 Personal property taxes were levied throughout the year and became a receivable when levied.
 Personal property taxes are due 30 days from the levy date.
-Amounts not collected as of June 30, 2022, have been reported as unearned revenue.
-There was no significant land held for resale as of June 30, 2022.
+Amounts not collected as of June 30, 2023, have been reported as deferred inflow of resources.
+There was no significant land held for resale as of June 30, 2023.